Department of Anthropology

 - Articulate the ways in which the anthropological perspective can be applied to current issues in society

-- Evaluate the effectiveness of the project and its implications to the field of Anthropology.
+- Evaluate the effectiveness of your work the project and the implications of their work to the organization, industry, etc.

-- Create a personal career development plan based on your strengths and goals and incorporate the new perspectives gained through your original research experience
+- Create a personal career development plan based on your strengths and goals and incorporate the new perspectives gained through your internship project experience

 - Effectively represent their experience, skills and competencies through written (resume, cover letter, grant writing, application materials, social media, etc.) and verbal (interview skills, presentation skills, etc.) communication